Fraudulent Transfers and Fraudulent Conveyances Explained

 That's an issue that will be coming up constantly in asset protection planning.

-I think you should avoid fraudulent conveyance claims diligently but you need to, you need to understand what you're avoiding.
+I think you should avoid fraudulent conveyance claims diligently, but you need to understand what you're avoiding.

 To know if something can be considered a fraudulent conveyance, there's a couple of smell tests that I apply.
-The first is what I call the post-planning test and this means that after you have completed your plan, you're comfortable that you’ve retained sufficient assets to more than meet your reasonable anticipated debts.
+The first is what I call the post-planning test.
+This means that after you have completed your plan, you're comfortable that you’ve retained sufficient assets to more than meet your reasonably anticipated debts.

 Now, there's nothing about those assets being dollar bills sitting in the Bank of America.
 One of my clients owns an oilfield.
 It is so polluted that anybody who took that oil field would potentially be subject to many tens of millions of dollars to clean it up.
 So, he leaves it unprotected.
 His creditors can take it if they want to.
 It really helps them get aggressive with his other planning.

-So, make sure that you have enough money after the planning is over to meet your reasonably anticipated debts and this includes income from your salary and your earnings and insurance and inheritance and anything else.
+So, make sure that you have enough money after the planning is over to meet your reasonably anticipated debts, and this includes income from your salary and your earnings, insurance, inheritance and anything else.
 Just make sure you haven't rendered yourself insolvent.
 That’s not the goal of asset protection.

 The goal of asset protection is to give you some money to fall back on if the world falls apart.
 So, take the post-planning test and apply it with the actual intent test.

-The actual intent goes back to the early early rules regarding fraudulent conveyancing, the very first statutory rules and I’m going to show them to you.
-In my first book, I had three books, in this first book asset protection trust that was published by Matthew Bender, and this is an abridged version I’m looking at, there is a small section on what is the actual intent test.
+The actual intent goes back to the early rules regarding fraudulent conveyancing, the very first statutory rules, and I’m going to show them to you.
+In my first book- I had three books- in this first book asset protection trust that was published by Matthew Bender, and this is an abridged version I’m looking at, there is a small section on what is the actual intent test.
 It's page, right here, it's page 11.

 The laws say and I’m going to show you right here.
 Every transfer with the “actual intent to delay, hinder or defraud creditors is subject to attack even if the creditor is a future unanticipated creditor at the time of the transfer.

-There aren't any cases on point and there are cases and in footnote number 16 is in re Oberst and this is just one of many now that say that as a protection in and of itself is a valid business purpose and it's fine to protect yourself but you do not want to do anything to show an actual intent to delay, defraud or hinder creditors and one of the things that they look for when you're analyzing this are what they call badges of fraud.
+There aren't any cases on point.
+There are cases- and in footnote number 16 is in re Oberst, and this is just one of many that say that as a protection in and of itself is a valid business purpose; and it's fine to protect yourself, but you do not want to do anything to show an actual intent to delay, defraud or hinder creditors.
+One of the things that they look for when you're analyzing this is what they call badges of fraud.

 This is a number of the badges of fraud.
 Here’s 10 of them right here.
-You can study them if you want to but the bottomline, the real bottomline is avoid anything that says my intent is to totally destroy Bank of America’s effort to sue me for fraud and I believe it's coming in six months.
+You can study them if you want to, but the bottom line is, avoid anything that says my intent is to totally destroy Bank of America’s effort to sue me for fraud and I believe it's coming in six months.
 No way.